The average tax refund was close to $3,200 last tax season, but it stands to be considerably smaller this season.

-The pause has since been extended through May 1, 2022.
+The pause has been extended couple of times since then, most recently into 2023.
 All of this sounds like great news, and it certainly is for millions of borrowers.
 But student loan interest is tax-deductible, whether you itemize your deductions or take the standard deduction.

 Paused mortgage payments

 The same CARES Act that paused student loan payments also gave many homeowners the option of mortgage forbearance.
-As with the student loan effort, the mortgage pause has been extended, until as late as 2022 in some cases.
+As with the student loan effort, the mortgage pause was extended, until as late as 2022 in some cases.

-So, this is another instance in which some taxpayers might face a slightly smaller refund or larger bill than they are expecting.
+So, this is another instance in which some taxpayers might face a slightly smaller refund or larger tax bill than they were expecting.